Hernia Kit – Herbal Supplements for Hernia

 - Ulcer protective

-- Anti-hyperglycemic (supports better blood sugar levels for better gut health)
+- Anti-hyperglycemic (supports better blood sugar levels)

 - Blood circulation promoting

 - Anti-parasitic (kills parasites and harmful bacteria that increase sugar cravings).

 Acidim® and Hernica® combined with lowered stress, proper diet, and restored gut health can drastically reduce hernia symptoms, including post-op swelling.
 These medications have benefits that do not put you at risk for complications from additional surgery.